Elevation: 5,896 ft

 This peak is not in the book.

-This somewhat isolated Boise Mountain summit is a great destination for hikers in the spring.
-This mountain sits east of the Irish Creek boat ramp on Arrowrock Reservoir.
-It is the highest point on the western end of the land that separates the Middle and South Forks of the Boise River.
-A road, gated closed, leads to the summit.
+This somewhat-isolated Boise Mountain summit is a great destination for hikers in the spring.
+Grape Mountain sits east of the Irish Creek boat ramp on Arrowrock Reservoir.
+It is the highest point on the West End of the land that separates the Middle and South Forks of the Boise River.
+A road (gated and closed) leads to the summit.
 The peak was burned over at some point in the past.
-The forest is recovering nicely on the northern slopes.
-The peak is approachable from the east via the Slide Canyon Road [(C)(1)] that connects the Middle Fork Boise River Road [(C)(1)] and the Upper Blacks Creek/South Fork Boise River Road [(G)(1) and (1.1)].
+The forest is recovering nicely on the North Slopes.
+The peak is approachable from the east via Slide Canyon Road [(C)(1)] that connects the Middle Fork Boise River Road [(C)(1)] and the Upper Blacks Creek/South Fork Boise River Road [(G)(1) and (1.1)].

-Follow the twisting, rough Middle Fork Road from ID-21 past Lucky Peak and Arrowrock reservoirs.
-Eight miles past the Cottonwood Road and turn onto the Slide Gulch Road.
+Follow the twisting, rough Middle Fork Boise River Road from ID-21 past Lucky Peak and Arrowrock Reservoir.
+Turn onto Slide Gulch Road about 8 miles past Cottonwood Road.
 You will cross a pass in 3.5 miles.
-Descend 1.7 miles from the pass and turn west (right) on a dirt road (unsigned) and follow this road for 1.0 till you reach the gate closing the road that leads to the summit.
+Descend 1.7 miles from the pass and turn west/right onto an [unsigned] dirt road and follow this road for 1.0 miles until you reach the gate closing on the road that leads to the summit.

 I recommend climbing the peak via the road.
-The peak’s slopes are mostly open for crosscountry travel but the road offers an easy way, albeit, long walk to the summit.
-My GPS watch recorded a 9.3 round trip journey.
-A notation in the summit register reported that another GPS calculated the route was 5.5 miles one way.
-I doubt either were accurate.
-If you want to try something different, Zach Vickery climbed the peak from the west after kayaking across Arrowrock Reservoir.
+The peak’s slopes are mostly open for cross-country travel but the road offers an easy, albeit long, walk to the summit.
+My GPS watch recorded a 9.3-mile round-trip journey.
+A notation in the summit register reported that another GPS calculated the route at 5.5 miles one way.
+I doubt that either figure is accurate.
+If you want to try something different, Zach Vickery climbed the peak from the West after kayaking across Arrowrock Reservoir.

-See John Platt’s trip report for additional access info.
+See John Platt’s trip report for additional access information.